 MBSYEP is a locally funded program that provides District youth with summer work experiences through subsidized placements in the private and government sectors.
 Last year an expansion of eligibility through age 24 (from the prior age limit of 21) was approved.
-The proposed budget increases funding slightly, from \$20.1 million in FY 2018 to \$20.3 in FY 2019,
+The approved budget increases funding slightly, from \$20.1 million in FY 2018 to \$20.3 in FY 2019, when adjusted for inflation.
+Total funding for